<img height="1" width="1" style="display:none;" alt="" src="https://ct.pinterest.com/v3/?tid=2613570466604&pd[em]=&noscript=1" /> Skip to Content

 2. Work with What You Have

 This is budgeting from the ground up.
-You figure out what you can afford to save each month by taking what you currently make and subtracting out your expenses.
+You figure out what you can afford to save each month by taking what you currently make and subtracting your expenses.

 This is the method for those without much imagination or vision, as you do what you can, and you don’t necessarily try to figure out ways to save more than you can.